 Get as much exposure to natural light as possible.
 Bundle up and take a walk, even on cold days.
 Open up the blinds and curtains in your home to let in natural light.

-7. Take a vitamin D supplement—studies have shown that low levels of vitamin D, common in the winter months, can lead to feelings of depression.
+Studies have shown that low levels of vitamin D, common in the winter months, can lead to feelings of depression.
 Ask your doctor about checking your vitamin D levels and if they are low, consider adding a supplement.
 Adding a vitamin D supplement may help overcoming seasonal depression and also serves to help keep your bones healthy.

 Writing down your feelings can help you process how you are feeling, and has proven to be effective in helping cope with depression.
 Journaling has another vital benefit in that it can help you understand, over time, what measures are helping and those that are not.
 Take note of any changes you make to your exercise routines, supplements, daily routine, and medication.
 Then use your journal to track your mood and look for patterns to help you figure out what works best for you.

 Seasonal depression can lead to isolation because you do not feel up to keeping up a social life.
 Fight the urge to crawl under the covers as this will only exacerbate your depression.
 Pursue a hobby, make plans with friends, and plan time to do the things that you enjoy.
 Even if you don’t feel like it, making the effort to stay engaged with people and things you care about will have a positive impact on your mental health.

 We all have ups and downs in our mood, but if you feel that you are getting better instead of worse, make sure and let your doctor know.
-Depression is a serious and complex illness and can impact your physical health along with your mental well being.
+Depression is a serious and complex illness and can impact your physical health along with your mental well-being.
 If you have thoughts of harming yourself or others, please seek emergency medical attention.